pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 ## Streaming calculations

 Passing the full `Series` to the user-defined function has a cost: it may use a lot of memory, as its contents are copied into a NumPy array.
-You can use a `is_elementwise=True` argument to [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html) to stream results into the function, which means it might not get all values at once.
+You can use the `is_elementwise=True` argument to [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html) to stream results into the function, which means it might not get all values at once.

-For a function like `numpy.log()` this works fine, because `numpy.log()` effectively calculates each individual value separately anyway.
-However, for our example `diff_from_mean()` function above, this would result in incorrect results, since it would calculate the mean on only part of the `Series`.
+!!! note
+    The `is_elementwise` argument can lead to incorrect results if set incorrectly.
+    If you set `is_elementwise=True`, make sure that your function actually operates element-by-element (e.g. "calculate the logarithm of each value") - our example function `diff_from_mean()`, for instance, does not.

 ## Return types